 - Can you describe the word processing software used in the Analytical Writing section of the GRE General Test?

 The GRE Program uses an elementary word processor developed by ETS so that individuals familiar with specific commercial word processing software do not have an advantage or disadvantage.
 Tools such as a spelling checker and grammar checker are not available in the ETS software.
-This is to maintain fairness with those examinees who write their essays by hand at paper-delivered test centers.
+This is to maintain fairness with those test takers who write their essays by hand at paper-delivered test centers.
 Individuals can practice using the word processing software in the POWERPREP® Online practice tests.

 - What can you tell me about test security for the GRE General Test?